Madison transportation staff recommend Bus Rapid Transit routes

 An East Side route would run from East Towne Mall along East Washington Avenue to Downtown, with a detour north to Madison Area Technical College.
 It has been much less controversial than the West Side and Downtown routes.

-Reaction to the proposed Downtown and West Side routes was mixed during a Transportation Policy and Planning Board meeting Monday.
+Reaction to the proposed Downtown and West Side routes was mixed during the board meeting.

 You have free articles remaining.